igorgmail/igorgmail/README.md

 ## 🙎‍♂️ A little about me...

-- I'm a fullstack developer.
+- I'm a Javascript Full Stack Developer.
 - Passionate about learning and working with new tech.
 - I’m currently learning TypeScript.<br/>